Why Contact Form Emails Fail Without Warning

 require 'path/to/PHPMailer/src/SMTP.php';

-The examples below assume a Composer installation with the autoloader in place.
+The code examples below assume a Composer installation with the autoloader in place.

 Building the Contact Form HTML

 A working contact form needs a clean HTML structure with fields for the sender's name, email address, subject, and message.
-The form posts to a PHP handler via POST, and each required field should have the appropriate input type and validation attributes.
+The form posts to a PHP handler via POST, and each required field should use the appropriate input type.

 <form method="POST" action="submit.php">